cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 ## Real gases

-Let's get rid of the ideal gas approximation as well, and we will have the most accurate model ever.
+Let's get rid of the ideal gas approximation as well, so that we will have the most accurate model ever.
 Ok, maybe not, but we can nonetheless see how the description of non-ideality modifies the altitude profile.
-To do that, we need to go back to the start and redo the whole procedure to obtain a general expression of how pressure varies with altitude.
+To do so, we need to go back to the start and redo the whole procedure to obtain a general expression of how pressure varies with altitude.
 Our goal is to solve the equation that we obtained equaling the equation of state and the pressure exerted by a column of gas in a graviational field (equation {eq}`diff_pressure`) that we rewrite here in molar terms:

 $$
 \dfrac{d}{dh}p(h)=-g(h)\,M(h)c(h)